sagemath/trac_to_gh/Issue 1197.md

 A first solid version of this is now done, due to work of Ralf PW, John Cremona, and myself.

 A patch bundle that applies cleanly and the corresponding spkg are both available here:

     http://sage.math.washington.edu/home/was/cremona/

+The wrapper code now has 100% doctest coverage, is structured correctly, and provides some useful functionality.

 Issue created by migration from https://trac.sagemath.org/ticket/1197